Chaos engineering: History

+Gautam Siwach (IBM) led an operational‑acceptance and chaos‑engineering study that evaluated inducing chaos in a Kubernetes environment by terminating random pods processing edge‑device data to measure pod recovery times and platform readiness.
+His work and profile are documented on Google Scholar.
+He has appeared on media such as the Machine Learning podcast.
+Educational background can be supported by the University of New Haven graduate viewbook.
+He has participated in technical discussions on the IBM Community forums.
+An additional related IEEE paper is listed at IEEE Xplore.

 Chaos engineering tools

 Chaos Monkey

 Chaos Monkey is a tool invented in 2011 by Netflix to test the resilience of its IT infrastructure.
-It works by intentionally disabling computers in Netflix's production network to test how remaining systems respond to the outage.
+It works by intentionally disabling computers in Netflix's production network to test how the remaining systems respond to the outage.
 Chaos Monkey is now part of a larger suite of tools called the Simian Army designed to simulate and test responses to various system failures and edge cases.

 The code behind Chaos Monkey was released by Netflix in 2012 under an Apache 2.0 license.

 The name "Chaos Monkey" is explained in the book Chaos Monkeys by Antonio Garcia Martinez:

 Imagine a monkey entering a 'data center', these 'farms' of servers that host all the critical functions of our online activities.
 The monkey randomly rips cables, destroys devices and returns everything that passes by the hand [i.e. flings excrement].
 The challenge for IT managers is to design the information system they are responsible for so that it can work despite these monkeys, which no one ever knows when they arrive and what they will destroy.

 Simian Army

-The Simian Army is a suite of tools developed by Netflix to test the reliability, security, or resiliency of its Amazon Web Services infrastructure and includes the following tools:
+The Simian Army is a suite of tools developed by Netflix to test the reliability, security, or resilience of its Amazon Web Services infrastructure and includes the following tools: